Parkland KIDSfirst CHIP Perinate

 It covers your labor with delivery and your baby’s health and medical services for its first months of life.

 The coverage begins when you enroll the unborn baby while you are pregnant.
-After the twelve months of coverage ends, you can apply through the state CHIP office to have your baby covered under the CHIP program.
-Learn more in our member handbook.
+After the 12 months of coverage ends, you can apply through the state CHIP office to have your baby covered under the CHIP program.
+Learn more in our Member Handbook.